cobleg/FacilityBenchmarking/Definitions.md

 `Balancing cost` is the cost of maintaining the an alternating current electrical power system in balance at a target frequency.

+`Firm technology` describes facilities that convert a stored (or storable) primary energy source (e.g. diesel, natural gas) into electrical power on demand

 `Flexibility effect` is the impact on efficiency of conventional power plants for day-ahead operations.  [@ueckerdtSystemLCOEWhat2013]

 `Full-load hour` shows how many hours a power generating facility would take to make a specified amount of energy.
 This is defined as the product of a facility's [capacity factor](https://en.wikipedia.org/wiki/Capacity_factor) and the number of hours in a standard year (i.e. 8,760 hours).
 This measure can be used to examine how many hours a year a facility needs to operate to be profitable [@FullloadHoursEnergy]